linda-seiter/cmsc115_2252/week2/week2_lesson.md

 - **White Box Testing:** Assesses program functionality based on its implementation.
 To perform white-box testing in CMSC 115, we will develop test cases to cover various execution paths through a program.

-For the week#2 projects, we will focus on simple black-box testing.
-For each test case, we will specify:
+For the week#2 projects, we will perform basic black-box testing.
+Each test case will specify:

 - the user input
-- the expected output based on the requirements
+- the expected output
-- the actual output produced from executing the program
+- the actual output
-- the test result of pass/fail
+- the test result

 ### Example

-Let's consider the following application:
+Let's consider the following program requirements:

-_REQUIREMENT: Write a program that prompts the user to enter the years (such as 1, 2, 1000, or 5000) and displays the equivalent number of minutes.
+_Write a program that prompts the user to enter a quantity of years (such as 1, 2, 1000, or 5000).
+The program should calculate and display the equivalent number of minutes.
 For simplicity, assume a year has 365 days._

-Notice that the requirements are a bit ambiguous in terms of the valid range of values, but it does list sample integer values for the number of years.
-We will use the sample values for our test cases, displayed below.
-The first two columns are filled out before writing the code.
-The last two columns are filled out after writing and executing the code.
+While the requirements do not specify a valid range of input values, a set of sample values is provided.
+The sample values will be used for the test cases.

 | Input | Expected Output    | Actual Output | Pass/Fail |
 | ----- | ------------------ | ------------- | --------- |